Tynemouth (constituency): Constituency profile

 Tynemouth is a coastal seat on the northern bank of the River Tyne.
-The seat covers Tynemouth, North Shields, Whitley Bay, Cullercoats, Monkseaton and, since 2010, Shiremoor and Backworth.
+The seat covers Tynemouth, North Shields, Whitley Bay, Cullercoats and Monkseaton.

 North Shields and the communities along the Tyne itself tend to be more industrial and working-class, once dominated by coal mining and shipbuilding.
 The coastal towns to the north, such as Whitley Bay, tend to be more middle-class dormitory towns for Newcastle commuters.

 Workless claimants, registered jobseekers, were in November 2012 close to the national average of 3.8%, at 3.9% of the population based on a statistical compilation by The Guardian, lower than the regional average by 0.5%.

 Political history

 The seat had historically tended to be one of the more Conservative-leaning seats in the North East of England, where the party has traditionally struggled against the Labour Party.
 As a relatively middle-class area, it returned Conservative MPs from 1950 to 1997, albeit often on narrow majorities.
 It has been represented by Labour since 1997, though the Conservatives remain strong at a local level.
 Similar to Sefton Central on Merseyside, despite being a traditionally strong Conservative area in a Labour-dominated county, the area has swung significantly to Labour during the twenty-first century, and has been won by semi-marginal to safe margins by Labour candidates at every general election since 1997, with significant swings to Labour seen in 2015, 2017 and 2024.

 Since the 1997 general election, it has been represented by Alan Campbell of the Labour Party, who reached the level of government below a Minister of State in 2008, as a Parliamentary Under-Secretary of State for the Home Office.
-He is currently Labour Chief Whip in the House of Commons.
+He is currently Leader of the House of Commons.